-The School Policy is that all children should wear school uniform.
+It is School policy is that all children wear school uniform.

 The school uniform policy links with behaviour, discipline and positive attitudes towards school and learning.

 It is our policy that all children should wear clothing that is in keeping with a purposeful learning ethos.
 We also believe it is important that certain activities are facilitated by specialised and appropriate clothing when attending school, or when participating in a school-organised event outside normal school hours.
-We provide a complete list of the items needed for children's school uniform in this policy and in our parent handbook.
+We provide a complete list of the items needed for children's school uniform in this policy.

 The uniform consists of:

 As well as the above items, children are expected to wear sensible footwear – black school shoes (or plain black trainers).
-Shoes must not have heels in excess of 5cm.
-If it is a wet or cold day and your child need to wear wellies or warm boots to travel to school, please make sure they have normal school shoes to change into.
+If it is a wet or cold day and your child needs to wear wellies or warm boots to travel to school, please make sure they have normal school shoes to change into.

-All items of clothing must be clearly marked with the owner’s name.
+All items of clothing must be clearly labelled with your child's name.

 Long hair should be tied back during Physical Education lessons and swimming for safety.